merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 This means that the %(modules-db)s used by %(anvi-run-kegg-kofams)s has different contents (different KOs and/or different modules) than the one you are currently using to estimate metabolism, which would lead to mismatches if metabolism estimation were to continue.
 There are a few ways this can happen:

 1. You upgraded to a new anvi'o version and downloaded the default %(kegg-data)s associated with that release, but are working with a %(contigs-db)s that was annotated with a previous anvi'o version (and therefore a different instance of %(kegg-data)s).
-2. Without changing anvi'o versions, you annotated your %(contigs-db)s with default %(kegg-data)s, and subsequently replaced that data with a different instance by running %(anvi-setup-kegg-kofams)s again with the `--reset` flag (and likely also with the `--kegg-archive`, `--kegg-snapshot`, or `--download-from-kegg` options, all of which get you a non-default version of KEGG data).
+2. Without changing anvi'o versions, you annotated your %(contigs-db)s with default %(kegg-data)s, and subsequently replaced that data with a different instance by running %(anvi-setup-kegg-data)s again with the `--reset` flag (and likely also with the `--kegg-archive`, `--kegg-snapshot`, or `--download-from-kegg` options, all of which get you a non-default version of KEGG data).
 Then you tried to run %(anvi-estimate-metabolism)s with the new data.
 3. You have multiple instances of %(kegg-data)s on your computer in different locations, and you used different ones for %(anvi-run-kegg-kofams)s and %(anvi-estimate-metabolism)s.
 4. Your collaborator gave you some databases that they annotated with a different version of %(kegg-data)s than you have on your computer.